Dental Second Opinion Statistics: How Often Do Dentists Disagree? (With Published Research)

 Deep Cleanings (Scaling and Root Planing)

-See Do I Really Need a Deep Cleaning? for the clinical evidence.
+See Do I Really Need a Deep Cleaning? for the AAP 2018 staging criteria and the clinical decision framework.

 Extractions vs. Root Canals